-Collected blanks consisted of an acetone rinse blank, a DDI water rinse blank and a hexane rinse blank taken directly from the bottles used during recovery of the samples.
+Collected blanks consisted of a field recovery blank, acetone rinse blank, a DDI water rinse blank, and a hexane rinse blank taken directly from the bottles used during recovery of the samples.
+A proof blank was not required as the glassware was baked prior to use in the field.